sitespeedio/sitespeed.io/docs/_posts/2018-01-15-sitespeed.io-6.3.md

 First off: Browsertime and WebPageTest plugin now sends browsertime.setup or webpagetest.setup messages when they are in the setup phase, so other plugins know that they will run [#1875](https://github.com/sitespeedio/sitespeed.io/pull/1875).
 This makes it possible for other plugins to act differently depending on which metric sources that are configured.

 We moved PageXray to a standalone plugin (before it was bundled with the coach).
-This makes it easier to use PageXray on HAR files from other tools (WebPageTest at the moment). [#1877](https://github.com/sitespeedio/sitespeed.io/pull/1877).
+This makes it easier to use PageXray on HAR files from other tools (WebPageTest at the moment) [#1877](https://github.com/sitespeedio/sitespeed.io/pull/1877).

 PageXray is now xraying WebPageTest HAR files (if you run WebPageTest standalone).
-This will add the PageXray tab per URL/run + the toplist and the assets tab [#1880](https://github.com/sitespeedio/sitespeed.io/pull/1880) and ypu will alsoe get the domains section using data from WebPageTest [#1876](https://github.com/sitespeedio/sitespeed.io/pull/1876).
+This will add the PageXray tab per URL/run + the toplist and the assets tab [#1880](https://github.com/sitespeedio/sitespeed.io/pull/1880) and you will also get the domains section using data from WebPageTest [#1876](https://github.com/sitespeedio/sitespeed.io/pull/1876).

 ## New example dashbooards for WebPageTest
 [Jean-Pierre Vincent](https://github.com/jpvincent) again contributed with new WebPageTest dashboards.
-You can get them from [https://github.com/sitespeedio/grafana-bootstrap-docker](https://github.com/sitespeedio/grafana-bootstrap-docker) and checkout [#14](https://github.com/sitespeedio/grafana-bootstrap-docker/pull/14) for the full hiostory of additions.
+You can get them from [https://github.com/sitespeedio/grafana-bootstrap-docker](https://github.com/sitespeedio/grafana-bootstrap-docker) and checkout [#14](https://github.com/sitespeedio/grafana-bootstrap-docker/pull/14) for the full history of additions.

 ## Video news
 We have upgraded to latest video.js 6.6 with smoother progress bar [#1864](https://github.com/sitespeedio/sitespeed.io/pull/1864).